unixunion/py-solace-provision/README.md

 1. Delete does NOT work, because python sends a "empty" body to Solace, which expects NO body whatsover.
 2. --where only supports ONE where parameter, due to solace not accepting %2C encoded ","
-3. --where is listed everywhere as a possible argument, but in reality should only be used for "get_*" or similar methods which retrieve data.

 ## Setup